jgaa/darkspeak/README.md

 # Mission Statement

-To make a Secure and Private Communication Platform for people.
+To make a Secure and Private Communication Platform for Good People.

 # Secure and anonymous